jokade/scalajs-angulate/README.md

 scalajs-angulate was inspired by [scalajs-angular](https://github.com/greencatsoft/scalajs-angular), which currently provides a more complete Scala.js binding for Angular.

-_NOTE: the handling of controllers has recently changed_
+__NOTE__: the sbt resolver setting has changed; scalajs-angulate is now published to sonatype

 ##### Contents:
 * [SBT settings](#sbt-settings)